Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 azure

-In 2016, Microsoft launched Azure Bot Service to enable chatbot creators to move to the cloud and allow Microsoft to manage server and storage considerations.
-Microsoft has a desire to create a robust and large bot directory and chatbot search engine using this platform, so bots that utilize Azure Bot Service will be added to the Microsoft Bot Directory automatically.
+In 2016, Microsoft launched the Azure Bot Service to enable chatbot creators to move to the cloud and allow Microsoft to manage server and storage considerations.
+Microsoft has a desire to create a robust and large bot directory and chatbot search engine using this platform, so bots that utilize the Azure Bot Service will be added to the Microsoft Bot Directory automatically.
 The service provides templates and SDKs using the Bot Framework and works well with other Azure services like QNAMaker and LUIS.

 Pros